SamuelLAN/jdPigRecognition/readme.md

     Process image data and segment the pigs individually.

     Use data augmentation to enrich training set.
-The pigs segmented would be rotated, translated, adjusted brightness and chroma, and etc.
+The pigs segmented would be rotated, flipped, translated, adjusted brightness and chroma, and etc.

     ( Please see the folder [fcn](fcn) and [readme](fcn/readme.md) for details.)